 Assistive technology checklists and reference sheets provide guides for testing with screen readers in general and using NVDA specifically.

 There is controversy about sighted users testing with screen readers.
-Our colleagues at UC-Berkeley have an article on why they advise against it.
+Our colleagues at UC-Berkeley have an article on when and why they advise for or against it.
 See the heading "That sounds great, Pecan.
 Should I learn how to use a screen reader?".

 For example, a sighted user may think there is an accessibility issue when it may simply be a matter of not knowing the right command to use, and the time spent learning how to use a screen reader could be better spent considering other assistive technologies and learning how to create content that conforms to WCAG and other accessibility best practices.

 When you use automated testing, eliminate false positives first.
 Then manually check the rest of the elements using a checklist developed specifically for your website page to get a clearer picture of its accessibility.
 You should be able to fix many issues on the spot.
 For example, adding alt text to images is a simple fix.